-You will usually begin by seeing your general practitioner (GP), who will examine your testicles and scrotum for lumps or swelling.
+You will usually begin by seeing your general practitioner (GP), who will examine your testicles and scrotum for a lump or swelling.
 You may find the consultation embarrassing, particularly if you have never had a doctor perform this type of examination before, but doctors are used to it and it only takes a few minutes.

 Blood tests will be taken to check your general health and how well your organs (such as your kidneys) are working.
 The results of these tests will also help you and your doctors make decisions about your treatment.